syzwina/quartz/content/notes/Life/Politics/Education Crisis.md

 Things we can do:
 - read books about early childhood education
 - send kids to tadika yang buat early childhood education

+Things to look for in kids:
+- keprihatinan terhadap kesusahan orang lain
+- peka
+- akhlak dengan orang lain
+- not just handing in homeworks and grades

+Kat Malaysia, cikgu semua ajar subjeck lain-lain.
+Tapi kalau kat UK, cikgu yang sama ajar banyak subjects.
+So, budak-budak darjah satu, yang tak reti nak link kan all of these information, can link them up with the help of the teachers.
+Kids yag dah older, budak2 sekolah menengah, no longer need the same teacher for multiple subjects, because their brains have matured.